SayagNadav/CS_Assignment-Agents_Basics/README.md

 Generates a matplotlib plot

-Saves it as .png
+Saves it as a .png

-Avoids plt.show() so the program terminates cleanly
+Does not call plt.show(), ensuring the program terminates

 4. execute_Python_prog(program_file)

-Runs generated code and returns success or stderr output.
+Runs generated code and returns:

+"Program executed successfully"

+Or stderr errors

 5. debug_and_regenerate_prog(program_file, errors, …)

-Reads Python errors, reflects on them and regenerates a corrected script.
+Reads the error output, reflects on it and regenerates a corrected Python script.

 6. write_file(content, filename)

-Writes JSON, text, or other outputs.
+Writes JSON or other outputs as required by each query.

 **📋 Logging**

-Each tool call logs:
+Every tool call logs:

-Entering tool
+Entry

-All parameters (truncated to 50 chars)
+All parameters (truncated)

-Exiting tool

-A log file is created per query:
+Exit

+Each query generates:

 <query_name>.log

-📁 Repository Structure
+**📁 Repository Structure**

-hw3.py              # Full agent & tools implementation
+hw3.py              # Full agent + tools implementation

-requirements.txt    # Python main dependencies
+requirements.txt    # Python dependencies

-README.md           # This documentation
+README.md           # Project documentation (this file)

-⚠️ Note:
+**⚠️ Note:**

-The original assignment description PDF is intentionally not included to avoid redistribution of restricted material.
+The original assignment PDF is not included in this repository to avoid redistribution of restricted materials.

-📂 Where to Place Input Files (Important)

-The agent expects input files (CSV, TXT, PNG, etc.) to exist locally in the same folder where you run hw3.py and they must be referenced inside your input.json.

-Folder structure example:
-project_root/

-│── hw3.py

-│── input.json

-│── students.txt

-│── grades.csv

-│── happiness.csv

-│── some_image.png

-│── requirements.txt

-│── README.md

-│── .env              # Not committed to GitHub

-Rules for input files:

-All input resources listed in input.json must physically exist in the same directory (or a subfolder you specify).

-If your input.json uses paths like "query1/World-happiness-report.csv", you must create that folder locally:

-project_root/
-    query1/
-        World-happiness-report.csv

-The program does not download files — it only uses local ones.

-The agent reads the paths exactly as written in input.json.

-This ensures the agent can correctly open and process every resource file.

-🔐 Environment Variables
+**🔐 Environment Variables**

-Create a .env file locally (never commit it):
+Create .env locally in your machine (NOT committed to GitHub):

 CLASS_OPENAI_API_KEY=your_key

 SUBSCRIPTION_OPENAI_ENDPOINT_4o=your_endpoint

 SERPAPI_API_KEY=your_serpapi_key

-Loaded automatically via python-dotenv.
+The application automatically loads them via python-dotenv.

-▶️ Running the Agent
+**▶️ Running the Agent**

-Prepare an input.json file describing:
+Prepare an input.json in the working dir describing:

 The query file

-The resource files the agent is allowed to use
+Available resources (CSV, TXT, PNG, etc.)

 Run:

 python hw3.py

-Depending on the query, the agent may produce:
+Outputs may include:

 JSON files

 PNG plot files

-Auto-generated Python programs
+Generated Python programs

-Logs (*.log)
+Logs

-These are saved directly to the working directory (or subfolders if specified in your query).
+**🧪 Capabilities Demonstrated**

+This project shows proficiency in:

+Autonomous reasoning loops

+Multi-tool function calling

+Error-aware code generation

+Plotting and data aggregation

+Internet search parsing

+File I/O automation

+Environment and secrets handling

+Iterative agent design

+Structured logging practices

+This is the type of system used for:

+Data question-answering agents

+Automated analysis bots

+AI-enhanced ETL pipelines

+Code generation / debugging assistants

+**👤 Author**

+Nadav Sayag